jacobcantwell/kinesisvideo-raspberrypi/README.md

-# AWS Kinesis Video Streams on a Raspberry Pi
+# AWS Kinesis Video Streams on a Raspberry Pi with AWS IoT

 ## Overview